-MasTec, and his brother Juan Carlos Mas, approved a series of allegedly unlawful transactions that led to the bankruptcy of Sintel.
+Mas, the Chairman of the Board of MasTec, and his brother Juan Carlos Mas, approved a series of allegedly unlawful transactions that led to the bankruptcy of Sintel.
 The Company is also named as a potentially liable party.
-The union alleges Sintel and its creditors were damaged in the approximate amount of 13 billion pesetas (\$95.1 million at September 30, 2004).
+The union alleges Sintel and its creditors were damaged in the approximate amount of 13 billion pesetas (\$95.1 million at March 31, 2004).
 The Court has taken no action to enforce a bond order pending since July 2001 for the amount of alleged damages.
 The Court has conducted extensive discovery, including the declarations of certain present and former executives of MasTec, Inc. and intends to conduct additional discovery.
 To date, no actions have been taken by the Court against the Company or any of the named individuals.
-The Company's directors' and officers' insurance carrier reimbursed the Company in the third quarter 2004 for approximately \$1.2 million in legal fees already incurred and agreed to fund legal expenses for the remainder of the litigation.
+The Company's directors' and officers' insurance carrier agreed to reimburse the Company for approximately \$1.2 million in legal fees already incurred and agreed to fund legal expenses for the remainder of the litigation.
 The amount of loss, if any, relating to this matter cannot presently be determined.